“How do I introduce this anthem to my choir?”

-I like to spend several weeks working on an anthem in rehearsal - not because it takes the choir a month to learn something new but because it allows us to focus on different elements each week.
+Spend several weeks working on an anthem in rehearsal - not because it takes the choir a month to learn something new but because it allows you to focus on different elements each week.
 You'll notice below that my process for rehearsing the anthem is different each week.
-This keeps our rehearsals varied and interesting - working on several different anthems (in different stages) in rotation each week.
+This keeps your rehearsals varied and interesting - working on several different anthems (in different stages) in rotation each week.

 Your process might look different than mine and that's okay!
-There's more than one way to rehearse a new anthem - this is a glimpse into my process and what has worked for me in the past.
+There's more than one way to rehearse a new anthem - this is a glimpse into my process and what’s worked for me in the past.

 I start by spending some time studying the new anthem on my own - playing, singing, and studying the score.
 I usually work through the following checklist:

 Look for repeated material (and places that are similar but different)